-The best part about this method of carrying your keys while out on a run is that it can sometimes cost you $0.
+The best part about this method of carrying your keys while out for a run is that it can sometimes cost you $0.

-There are many insurance companies, banks, and other businesses that would like for you to promote them and lanyards are one of those items that they use.
+Many insurance companies, banks, and other businesses would like for you to promote them, and lanyards are one of those items they use.

 Or you can always purchase one yourself as they usually run for less than

 This is another great way to carry your keys while out for a run; some of you might really like this one.